Skip to contents

 data.colors

-Character.
-Either a character vector of exactly 3 colors, corresponding to the lowest, zero (or middle if scale = FALSE), and highest values in the expression matrix and internally passed to colorRamp2, or a single character value corresponding to the name of a palette and internally passed to the hcl_palette parameter of colorRamp2 (such as 'Inferno', 'Berlin', 'Viridis' etc, check hcl.pals for all palettes available).
+Character or Function.
+Either three color names, corresponding to the lowest, zero (or middle if scale = FALSE), and highest values in the expression matrix and internally passed to colorRamp2, or two color names, corresponding to the lowest and highest values, or the name of a palette and internally passed to hcl_palette in colorRamp2 (such as 'Inferno', 'Berlin', 'Viridis' etc, check hcl.pals for all palettes available), or a custom colorRamp2 function.

 palette.reverse